Creating your personal website using Quarto

 title

 – this is how it will appear in my website’s navbar.
-If you’d like the page name to appear differently in the navbar, use thehref
+If you’d like to set the navbar name as something other than the page’s title, use thehref

 andtext